We love GCISD and want every student in it to succeed!

 *Canvas is an on-line learning platform that organizes student classes and work.
 It starts being used in middle school.
 K-5 students likely use a platform called Seesaw, but that varies by class and school.

 These are the results for the Reading STAAR from Spring of 2022.
 According to the test-makers, "Approaches Grade Level" is passing.
 According to common sense, "Meets Grade Level" is passing the grade level.
-These scores are an improvement from last year.
+These scores are an improvement from the prior year.

 These are the results for the Mathematics STAAR from Spring of 2022.